 We are talking about setting your website online, your product images, your catalog, your shopping cart, and more.
 To start a proper migration make an audit of all your content!
 Yes, this is indeed a long process.
 So if you haven’t this is the perfect time to review all your content.

 This time is all about creativity, maybe you don’t have time to put your whole stock online, or maybe you offer a service.
 Here are five strategies that businesses all over the world are taking advantage of their social channels to keep in touch with their customers:

 1. Make Sure You Have an Online Presence

 If you are not online at all, start by making your local Google My Business, creating a website, getting on social media and basically cover all the main online platforms where your audience will look for you.
-No worries though, anyone can build their online businesses with no experience or you can always hire a remote expert to help you out.
+A recent blogging industry study by FirstSiteGuide shows that for 66% of bloggers, the first promotional option is social media.